SrinivasaRaviIdury/CLI-App-1-Level0-Mark-1/README.md

 ## About Myself Ravi Ahlad

-- Ask to input name
+- Asks to input name
 - Questions about Myself checks user answers with original answers
 - If both matches score will increase else score will decrease